-- conduct a search of the Aboriginal Heritage Inquiry System (https://www.wa.gov.au/government/document-collections/search-aboriginal-sites-or-heritage-places-ahis) to check if whether there are known heritage sites in or around the project area. - For further information contact the Department of Planning, Lands and Heritage at AboriginalHeritage@dplh.wa.gov.au or to launch the map viewer directly, go to https://espatial.dplh.wa.gov.au/AHIS/index.html?viewer=AHIS - reach out to Traditional Owners and/or Native Title holders/claimants to consult/engage with them about the project.
+- Conduct a search of the Aboriginal Cultural Heritage Inquiry System (heritage-wa) to check if whether there are known heritage sites in or around the project area. - For further information contact the Department of Planning, Lands and Heritage at AboriginalHeritage@dplh.wa.gov.au or to launch the map viewer directly, go to https://espatial.dplh.wa.gov.au/ACHIS/index.html?viewer=ACHIS - Reach out to Traditional Owners and/or Native Title holders/claimants to consult/engage with them about the project.